SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another great location for photos is from Crissy Field looking west.
 You can access this beach and grassy area on the north side of the city through the Marina neighborhood.

-Tips: It's a great place to photograph the bridge at night with the sun setting behind it.
+Tips: This is a great place to photograph the bridge at night with the sun setting behind it.
 It's also a great place to get dramatic photos of the bridge as the fog floats into the SF Bay Area in the late afternoon or early evening.

 Take the 30 bus from Union Square or Fisherman's Wharf all the way to the end of the route.
 Once you get off the bus, walk all the way to the water.
 You can pick any spot along the beach for some amazing shots.